 - Don’t bag the debris or put it in containers.

 - Keep hurricane debris separate from all other items, such as household trash or appliances.
 Dispose of these as you would normally (e.g., bring to a recycling center or use a private franchise hauler).

 - Don’t place hurricane-related construction debris (carpet, roof shingles, etc.) on the roadside.
 Contact Solid Waste (352-671-8465) for information on this type of waste.

 Effective 5 p.m., Sunday, Nov.
 26, the Baseline Landfill hurricane debris drop-off location, 5601 SE 66th St., will be permanently closed.
 Residents should resume using Marion County Solid Waste's 18 recycling centers.

 Hurricane debris questions?

-- Call the Marion County Office of the County Engineer at 352-671-8686 with questions on county debris pick-up or to check on a specific road within the unincorporated sections of Marion County.
+- Contact the Office of the County Engineer at 352-671-8686 with questions on county debris pickup or to check on a specific road within the unincorporated sections of Marion County.

 - Residents living in incorporated cities and towns should contact their respective governing agencies with questions.

 Residents will have an opportunity to register for financial assistance and direct help to repair damage to their home and property caused by Hurricane Irma.

 - Housing assistance; temporary housing, repairs, replacement and construction.